 Also, you’ll be able to promote yourself “as seen in” on your website with logos or contributor badges which is another social proof point.

-So, there you have ten ways to position yourself as an expert in your niche and build authority to attract more clients.
+So, there you have ten ways for how to position yourself as an expert in your niche and build authority to attract more clients.

 Did you find this post helpful?
 Please don’t forget to share on Facebook or PIN to Pinterest.